-Tender Smoked Beef Ribs
+Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

-Why This Recipe Works
+Why This Process Works

 - Incredibly juicy and rich.
 Protected by the bone, the smoked beef ribs stay moist during the cook ensuring that there are no dry bites.
 The fat content in beef short ribs ensures every bite is rich and full of beefy flavor.